Milwaukee Tool: History

 In 1918, A.H.
-Peterson developed the Hole-Shooter, a one-handed operation, 1/4" capacity power drill powered by a series-type Westinghouse motor.
-This drill was lighter than other models available at the time, weighing only five pounds.
+Peterson developed the Hole-Shooter, a portable, one-handed operation, 1/4 in capacity power drill powered by a series-type Westinghouse motor.
+This drill was lighter than other models available at the time, weighing only 5 lb.

 In 1922, A.H.
 Peterson and Albert F. Siebert founded the A.H.
 Peterson Company.
 The business closed the following year after a financial setback related to a factory-destroying fire.

 In 1924, Siebert purchased the remaining company's assets and formed the Milwaukee Electric Tool Corporation.

 In 1930, Milwaukee Electric Tool Corporation began producing tools for the U.S. Navy.
 Milwaukee Tool received an equipment specification rating for their electric drill.
 Milwaukee Tool then began developing portable hand grinders, electric hammers, sanders, and polishers.

-In 1965, Milwaukee Electric Tool Corporation moved from its headquarters on State Street in Milwaukee, Wisconsin, to a 212,000-square-foot facility in Brookfield, Wisconsin.
 In the 1960s and 1970s, Milwaukee Tool was focused on product and facility expansion.

+In 1965, Milwaukee Electric Tool Corporation moved from its headquarters on State Street in Milwaukee, Wisconsin, to a 212000 ft2 facility in Brookfield, Wisconsin.

-In 1974, Milwaukee Electric Tool Corporation opened a 60,000-square-foot manufacturing plant in Jackson, Mississippi.
+In 1974, Milwaukee Electric Tool Corporation opened a 60000 ft2 manufacturing plant in Jackson, Mississippi.